-The fishing communities of the West Coast deserve better treatment.
-Commercial and recreation fishing employment, and the long culture of fishing in West Coast salmon communities, cannot be replaced simply through a Federal disaster relief check.
-Were this bill to pass, we fear a disaster will be repeated in the near future.
+The fishing communities of the West Coast deserve better treatment must be considered when shaping California water policy.
+Commercial and recreational fishing employment, and the long culture of salmon fishing in West Coast salmon communities, cannot be replaced simply through by a Federal disaster relief check.
+Were this bill to pass, we fear another salmon disaster may be more likely will be repeated in the near future.